 1) Defining the SOX Audit Scope Using a Risk Assessment Approach

-This step in a SOX compliance audit should not result in a list of compliance procedures but should help the auditor identify potential risks and sources, how it might impact the business, and whether the internal controls will provide reasonable assurance that a material error will be avoided, prevented, or detected.
+This step in a SOX compliance audit should not result in a list of compliance procedures.
+Still, it should help the auditor identify potential risks and sources, how it might impact the business, and whether the internal controls will provide reasonable assurance that a material error will be avoided, prevented, or detected.

 2) Determining Materiality in SOX – Accounts, Statements, Locations, Processes, and Major Transactions